Coronavirus in Scotland: How does geography, sex, location, deprivation and occupation affect Covid-19 deaths? - Evening Express

 Deaths involving Covid-19

-The total number of coronavirus deaths has decreased for the seventh week in a row, according to the new statistics released by the NRS on Wednesday.
+The total number of coronavirus deaths has decreased for the eighth week in a row, according to the new statistics released by the NRS on Wednesday.

-Deaths involving Covid-19 accounted for 7% of all deaths registered in the week of June 14 – the lowest total since late March.
+Deaths involving Covid-19 accounted for 5% of all deaths registered in the week of June 21 – the lowest weekly total since mid-March.

 The proportion of coronavirus deaths has fallen steadily from its peak of 36% in the week of April 26.